-Don’t just show touched up images of a project once it’s complete, show your followers the steps it takes to get there.
+Don’t just show touched-up images of a project once it’s complete, it’s one of the best social media tips, show your followers the steps it takes to get there.
 Progress is fun to watch and keeps viewers engaged in your company. does a great job of showcasing on-going projects, always providing a few design details in the caption to educate their audience.
 Displaying work philosophy attracts clients to approach you.

 - Go Live

 One of the most effective techniques in social media for architects is aligning with professionals that are either directly involved or connected to the industry.
 There are a few types one should be on the lookout for.
 Why should architects network with them?
 Popular online personas frequently give shoutouts and promote other, less known channels and blogs to create a web of content creators that help each other to gain followers and traffic.
 Resulting live streams, podcasts, as well as real-life events like exhibitions and lectures, will drastically increase the popularity of everyone involved.
 All that is needed for the smaller architect blogger is to either bring something original to the table.
 Utilizing Facebook or Instagram live to promote an interview with employees in the business, a job-site construction project inspection, or a Q & A with a customer can help architects to outsource design visualization, paperwork, and on-site work much more comfortably.